stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 The language provides a primitive for checking whether or not the smart contract transaction was signed by a particular _principal_.
-Principals are a specific type in the smart contracting language which represent a signing entity (roughly equivalent to a Stacks address).
+Principals are a specific type in the smart contracting language which represent a spending entity (roughly equivalent to a Stacks address).
 The signature itself is not checked by the smart contract, but by the VM.
 A smart contract function can use a globally defined variable to obtain the current transaction's signer: